AAPA 2026 Annual Convention

 2026 Annual Convention Agenda

 We are currently working on building the agenda for the 2026 Annual Convention.
-Agenda details will begin to go live in late Spring 2026.
+Agenda details will begin to go live in late June 2026.

 To give you an idea of what to expect, a tentative schedule looks like:

-- Monday: port tour, Commissioner Symposium, and committee meetings followed by an exhibit hall reception
+• Monday will include port tours, the popular Commissioner's Symposium, and committee meetings followed by an exhibit hall welcome reception

-- Tuesday: content kicks off and we have a networking reception in the evening
+• Tuesday is when the full content program kicks off and we have a networking reception in the evening

-- Wednesday: last day of content followed by our closing reception
+• Wednesday is the last day of content followed by our can't-be-missed closing reception

 Finance & Administration